qwerty123443/SideProjects/README.md

   console.error(err);
 });
 ```
+Note that I have used the fat arrow functions here, you don't have to.

 You can also add a response type after the url (only json and text are available).
 If you don't it defaults to text.